 I gracefully (gratefully) bowed out of my unshiny career to create a home and family on the Cambridgeshire/ Essex/ Suffolk borders ( I couldn’t even pick a county let alone a new career).
-My children are now 8 and 10 and thanks to the success of my Instagram page and the subsequent magazine articles and interviews (I will be featured doing some brilliant wafting around our house in Period Living Magazine this summer) I have been brave enough to start helping friends with their interiors projects, as well as finding my writing fingers again (bit like sea legs).
+My children are now 13 and 10 and thanks to the success of my Instagram page and the subsequent magazine articles and interviews (radio and television) I have been brave enough to start helping friends with their interiors projects, as well as finding my writing fingers again (bit like sea legs).

 This blog is an extension of my feed, adding more interiors and design ideas as well as articles about our extremely slow-paced (mainly because my children do not understand the sentence ‘We are VERY LATE’) family life in the countryside.
-As well as an occasional book recommendation to justify my obsessive reading compulsion.
+As well as monthly book recommendations to justify my obsessive reading compulsion.